Reference guide

 Worker Management

-Worker Manager
+Demo Worker

 Inside the dialog you will need to provide the Link Token.
 The necessary token can be found in Control Room following this path: